Residential Codes

 US Department of Energy (BECP Program) has certified the 2021 ORSC to be better than the 2018 IECC.

-Part of the residential code update process is a target in an Executive Order from 2017 (EO 17-20) that includes equivalent performance to the Department of Energy (DOE) Zero Energy Ready Home (ZERH) by October 1, 2023.
+Part of the residential code update process is a target in an Executive Order from 2017 (EO 17-20) that includes equivalent performance to the Department of Energy (DOE) Zero Energy Ready Home (ZERH).
 An Executive Order issued last year (EO 20-04) builds on EO 17-20 and provide an aggressive target for both Residential and Commercial codes to be 60% better than the baseline year of 2006, by the year 2030.
 Oregon is on track to meet these goals.
 The Oregon Building Codes division has announced that work will begin on the 2023 ORSC.
-BCD will work with the Residential and Manufactured Structures Board (RMSB) and statewide stakeholders starting in July 2022.
+BCD is working with the Residential and Manufactured Structures Board (RMSB) and statewide stakeholders since 2022.

 Pennsylvania adopted the 2018 IECC, which went into effect on February 14, 2022.